logiquesistemas/easy-spark/README.md

 ```

 In your main class start a EasySpark calling the setUp method.
-It is necessary to inform base package where the engine will look for controllers.
+It is necessary to inform the base package where the engine will look for controllers.

 ```java
 import br.com.logique.easyspark.SparkEngine;